Mike Bennett: Adapting To The Situation

 Mike Bennett Adapts To The Song And The Situation

 Michael Bennett is a jack of all trades and a master of most of them.
 He's a drummer first and foremost, but also a producer, composer, programmer, and sometimes guitarist.
-He's embarking on a tour with Winery Dogs guitar hero Richie Kotzen (ex-Poison, ex-Mr. Big) next month, just another part of a busy career that has seen him specialize playing with Disney and teen stars such as Hilary Duff, and Sabrina Carpenter, lay down swing and jazz grooves with Gordon Goodwin's Big Phat Band, and use his pop chops to perform with Aliica Keys, Bruno Marsh, Slash, Jamie Foxx and many others.
+He's embarking on a tour with Winery Dogs guitar hero Richie Kotzen (ex-Poison, ex-Mr. Big) next month, just another part of a busy career that has seen him specialize playing with Disney and teen stars such as Hilary Duff, and Sabrina Carpenter, lay down swing and jazz grooves with Gordon Goodwin's Big Phat Band, and use his pop chops to perform with Aliica Keys, Bruno Mars, Slash, Jamie Foxx and many others.
 He’s gone on the road as a e-drummer/percussionist, acoustic drummer, and even guitarist.
 He's been on all the shows, from The Tonight Show to Jimmy Kimmell, and lent his composing and producing chops to Discovery, MTV, HGTV, Disney and half a dozen other networks.
 He's also co-owner of Music Evolution Studios where you'll find him laying down tracks when he's not on the road.
 In short, he's a working drummer working hard.

 We talked to Mike this week about his upcoming tour, his oak drums, playing with teen idols, and some other recent experiences.